 The answer is YES, you can hire a porter guide for the trek.
 If you are thinking of hiring a porter guide you should expect:

-They may not be able to provide some factual information such as history, background, culture, etc.
+- Porter/Guide may not be able to provide some factual information such as history, background, culture, etc.

-They are not very much experienced in an emergency evacuation, emergency first aid, mountain sickness or other issues.
+- Most porter/ guide are not very much experienced in an emergency evacuation, emergency first aid, mountain sickness or other issues.

 – BUT, they are well capable of leading the trail, some basic communication in English, share some of the loads from your backpack.